Preparing the leader in the Culinary Industry

 Graduates of this programme have gone on to become:

-Multi-site head chef - pub restaurants Kitchen manager - private members club Operations manager - fine-dining operation Head of bakery production - French patisserie company Talent advisor - food-to-go brand Assistant general manager - upscale dining operation
+Head chef - gastro pub Kitchen manager - private members club Operations manager - upscale dining operation Head of bakery production - French patisserie company Talent leader - food-to-go brand Owner - café bar & food hall Assistant general manager - upscale dining operation Quality lead - pastry: artisan bakery company

 • How to apply